Setting up a land-based fish farm

 Prepare your application

-For a new fish-farm licence, download and complete the Application for a fish-farm licence.
+For a new fish-farm licence, download and complete this form.

 Prepare the required supporting information (listed in the Guide to applying for a fish-farm licence), including: